 Getting to Lopburi and the Monkey Temple

-It was another humid day, the few wispy clouds in the sky offering little protection from the sun.
+It was another yet another hot and humid day with the few wispy clouds in the sky offering little protection from the sun.

 I ended up feeling somewhat guilty and offered to take over, but he was insistent.
 After about 20 minutes we arrived at the temple, turns out wasn’t a long way and would have absolutely been faster to walk.

 As a temple, the Prang Sam Yot is small and handsome, but nothing extraordinary compared to others in the region.
 But to be honest, I wasn’t there for the classic Khmer architecture, I wanted monkeys, lots of them.

 The temple is in the centre of grassy field enclosed in by a small metal fence.
 While it can easily be seen from the outside, to get up close and personal to the vast majority of our little furry cousins, I had to pay to enter the temple site.

 To enter the monkey temple costs just 50 baht (£1) payable at small hut manned by a guard and his stick.
 It is also possible to buy some food to feed the monkeys, but I would suggest caution with this, you’ll understand why in a bit.

 As soon as I walked in, I could sense eyes on me from every angle.
 It is times like these that remind me why I had that rabies shot before I left the UK.